davidherdu/prices-api-rest/Readme.md

 ### Common

 I've built this project following a typical layered architecture (controller, service and repository).
-I've added a `GlobalExceptionHandler` to manage exceptions and possible errors within the API
+I've added a `GlobalExceptionHandler` to manage exceptions and possible errors within the API.

 ### H2 adapter